adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# Iterators are implemented as commands.
-The first and third arguments to the
+# Loops are implemented as routines.
+The first and third arguments to
-# "for" command are treated as expressions, while the second argument of the
+# "for" are treated as scripts, while the second argument is treated as
-# "for" command are treated as expressions
+# an expression:
 set res 0
 for {set i 0} {$i < 10} {incr i} {
     set res [expr {$res + $i}]